Motorcycle accident lawyers in Bridgeport CT

 Although studies have proven that the use of helmets reduces injuries and death, adults are not required to wear one, and the lack of wearing a helmet in an accident cannot be used against the motorcyclist to argue that the injuries would not be as severe had he or she been wearing a helmet.

-A person who suffered an injury in a motorcycle accident should seek the assistance and help of a lawyer in the area who works motorcycle accident cases and can explain their rights under the law.
+A person who suffered an injury in a motorcycle accident should seek the assistance and help of a lawyer in the area who works on motorcycle accident cases and can explain their rights under the law.

 Damages in a Motorcycle Accident